spencerc99/playhtml/README.md

 These capabilities are common ones that have been designed and created by the community.
 You should expect that they are relatively well-tested, and they simply build on top of the same API and constructs that `can-play` uses.

+### `can-mirror`

+**EXPERIMENTAL: USE WITH CAUTION**

+Automatically syncs all styles and children of an element.
+This is a really powerful and expressive way to code as you normally do but have it be automatically collaborative.
+Still in testing and may have some bugs.
+NOTE that anyone can change the styles using their dev console and have it also sync across.
+Restricting values to certain ranges or values will soon be supported.

 ### `can-move`

 https://github.com/spencerc99/playhtml/assets/14796580/215c7631-d71f-40e6-bdda-bd8146a88006